-- Part 3 of the Children and Families Act (2014) - The Special Educational Needs and Disability Code of Practice: 0 to 25 years (2014) - The Special Educational Needs and Disability Regulations (2014) - The Special Educational Needs (Personal Budgets and Direct Payments) Regulations - The Other setting out setting out transitional arrangements - The Equality Act (2014) - The Mental Capacity Act (2005) - Keeping Children Safe in Education (2016) - Supporting Pupils at School with Medical Conditions (2014)
+- Part 3 of the Children and Families Act (2014) - The Special Educational Needs and Disability Code of Practice: 0 to 25 years (2014) - The Special Educational Needs and Disability Regulations (2014) - The Special Educational Needs (Personal Budgets and Direct Payments) Regulations - The Other setting out setting out transitional arrangements - The Equality Act (2014) - The Mental Capacity Act (2005) - Keeping Children Safe in Education (DfE 2024).
+Statutory guidance - Supporting Pupils at School with Medical Conditions (2014) - Children Missing Education (DfE August 2024).
+Guidance for Local authorities - Statutory framework for the Early Years Foundation stage (DfE Jan 2024).
+Statutory guidance - Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers (HM Government, May 2024)